How Does PR Support Content Marketing?

 - Building relationships

-Here at The Brains, we’ve been combining our content marketing strategies with powerful PR campaigns for a number of successful clients, and here are a few methods we’ve found work best:
+Here at The Brains, we’ve been combining our content strategies with powerful PR campaigns for a number of successful clients, and here are a few methods we’ve found work best:

 If you’ve read any of our previous blogs, you’ll know we’re a big fan of email nurturing, and using email marketing to support other digital marketing efforts.